syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 ## Setting Display Date

-`DisplayDate` property is used highlight a date which is not a selected date.
+The `DisplayDate` property is used to highlight a date which is not a selected date.

 {% tabs %}